Financial and Administrative Guide: Moving to France 2025

 Overall Banking Section: here

-How to Transfer Money to France and Avoid High Bank Fees
+How to Transfer Money to France and Avoid High Bank Fee

 When it comes to transferring money to France, using your old bank is a costly mistake.
 To avoid hidden fees and poor exchange rates on your currency exchange (especially when sending USD to EUR), your best options are modern financial services like Wise and Revolut.
 Both offer transparent, low fees and use the real mid-market exchange rate, ensuring more of your money arrives in your French bank account.
 While both are excellent, they serve slightly different needs—one might be better for pure, low-cost transfers, while the other can provide you with a crucial French IBAN to get started.
 For a detailed comparison to see which service is the perfect fit for your situation, check out my in-depth Wise vs. Revolut analysis for France.
 I personally have both a Revolut and a Wise account and if I need to transfer money to France I use my Schwab account which offers free wire transfers.
 If you have a very large amount to transfer to buy a house for example, I would suggest looking at alternative services such as Schwab or Fidelity in the United States.
 Feel free to DM me if you have questions on large transfers.